 →Read Now: 5 Easy Inbound Marketing Ideas

 Now that you've got your campaign asset built, it's time to choose channels to promote your campaign.
 Start by identifying which mediums are most successful at the moment - it could be Facebook, your blogs, or Google ads.
 HubSpot recommends consulting the PESO model - a breakdown of various marketing channels.

 The most common channels for a standard inbound marketing campaign are:

 Your personas and goals will influence what channels you choose, so at this stage it's important to identify where your prospects are spending their time online and start there.

 Converting customers is ultimately the most important step in any campaign, but also the most challenging to execute.
 In order to convert leads, you'll need to use conversion assets like calls-to-action (CTAs), landing pages, and lead forms.

 All three of these assets work in concert.
 Your landing page provides a destination for visitors coming from the marketing channels defined above.
 Your CTA is a direct ask of an audience - this is commonly a button or line of text that stands out on the page ("Download the eBook" "Sign Up for a Free Trial").
 And finally, lead forms are how you actually capture a lead's information so you can follow-up with emails or phone calls.

 Despite all your preparation, campaigns are largely a wait-and-see game.
 Analyzing your data after a campaign launches is vital for improving your existing campaign and knowing what to do (and what not to do) for your next campaign.

-The best way to tell if your campaign "worked" is by how well it reached your initial SMART goals.
+The best way to tell if your campaign "worked" is by how well it met your initial SMART goals.
 If it reached your goals or exceeded them, you know it was working.
-If it didn't reach your goals, you know you'll need to go back and examine your goals as well as your tactics.
+If it didn't reach your goals, you know you'll need to go back and examine your goals and tactics.

 Lastly, spend time with your team reviewing your marketing campaign.
 Ask yourselves questions like: